jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 ## Architecture
 ![cluster](https://user-images.githubusercontent.com/73845528/135342282-35a0a44d-a3e4-44a3-9bed-333153e32eed.jpg)

 ## Scripts
 #### psql_docker.sh

-- Tables to persist host machine information, specification data and resource usage data into a psql instance for data analytics in performance.
+- Creates data tables that persist host machine information into a psql instance for data analytics in performance.
-- Data definitions; through script, that automates the database initialization and eliminates all manual processes.

 #### host_info.sh
-- The script collects hardware specification data and then insert the data to the psql instance.
-You can assume that hardware specifications are static, so the script will be executed only once.
+- Collects hardware specification data, then inserts that data into a psql database.

 #### host_usage.sh

-- The script collects server usage data and then insert the data into the psql database.
-The script will be executed every minute using Linux `crontab` (you don't have to deal with this in this ticket)
+- Collects server usage data, then inserts the data into a psql database.

 #### crontab

-- should be executed every minute, so it collects data continuously.
+- Automates the database initialization and eliminates all manual processes; set to be executed every minute.

 #### queries.sql (describe what business problem you are trying to resolve)
-- hi
+- Designed to assist in: planning for future recourses, recognize server failures and monitor memory uses over various processes.

 ## Database Modeling
 Describe the schema of each table using markdown table syntax (do not put any sql code)